ClawhammerLobotomy/PMC-Automated-Login/README.md

   - Will not be needed if the account only has one PCN access or if using a UX login and operating in the account's main PCN.
 - db
   - Optional.
 Defaults to 'test'.
 Accepted values are 'test' and 'prod'.
 Can be changed via the config file after it is created.
+- use_config
+  - Optional.
+Defaults to True.
+If false, it will bypass the configuration setup and use the supplied credentials.
+  - Useful for GUI purposes and in order to not store plain text login details
+- pcn_path
+  - Optional.
+Allows for the main script to supply a path for the PCN json file.
+  - Useful for compiled scripts where the end user wouldn't be able to supply the csv from the sql query.
+  - Defaults to the working directory

 ## Contact